rosell-dk/image-mime-type-guesser/README.md

 if (is_null($result)) {
     // the mime type could not be determined
 } elseif ($result === false) {
-    // it is NOT an image
-} else {
+    // it is NOT an image (not a mime type that the server knows about anyway) } else {
     // it is an image, and we know its mime type - for sure!
     $mimeType = $result;